 CARES ACT Mortgage Forbearance Help And Qualifying For A Mortgage

-- Borrowers who were already late before offered forbearance will not be eligible to buy or refinance a home until they meet the specific waiting periods put in place by the agencies Freddie Mac, Fannie Mae, FHA, VA, and USDA.
+Borrowers who were already late before offered forbearance will not be eligible to buy or refinance a home until they meet the specific waiting periods put in place by the agencies Freddie Mac, Fannie Mae, FHA, VA, and USDA.
 Mortgage late payments are different then skipped payments during forbearance.
 A missed payment will have a devastating effect on your credit score and will limit your abilities to enter into a new mortgage.

 Government Versus Conforming Mortgage Forbearance

 Make sure you fully understand the terms of the forbearance agreement you enter.
 This may come back to haunt you if you sell or refinance your home.

 Qualifying For A Mortgage With A Lender With No Overlays

 Gustan Cho Associates will always do their homework and keep you up to date on the mortgage industry.
 As mentioned above, our industry is changing quicker than ever with the pandemic.
 For any general mortgage questions, please call Mike Gracz on 630-659-7644 email to [email protected].
 We are available seven days a week for any questions.
 Since we do not have lender overlays adding additional hurdles to qualify for a mortgage, we are able to help more clients than most lenders.
 We look forward to assisting you with your mortgage needs!